usaid-cs/yesterday-i-learned/android.md

 ## [Android Guides](https://github.com/codepath/android_guides/wiki)

+- [Don't use scoped storage in one simple step](https://forum.xda-developers.com/showpost.php?p=79894625&postcount=872): `cmd appops set com.foo.bar android:legacy_storage allow`
+- You can download the [caffeine tile](https://android.gadgethacks.com/how-to/get-cyanogenmods-caffeine-feature-keep-your-screen-awake-longer-press-button-0176126/) onto AOSP if you really need it.
 - Apps like cameras and game emulators may require certain types of chipset (notably, snapdragon).
 - In a [GC log line](https://blog.gceasy.io/2017/05/09/understanding-android-gc-logs/) e.g. `Background concurrent copying GC freed 47894(2MB) AllocSpace objects, 13(276KB) LOS objects, 41% free, 33MB/57MB, paused 439us total 308.276ms`, the most interesting part is the amount of time that the program was `paused` while GC took place, which translates to a perceived performance hit.
 In this case, the program didn't really pause.
 - The guy who created Magisk to give root to all the Android devices, [got a job at Apple](https://medium.com/@topjohnwu/state-of-magisk-2020-21de32721d65).